Corpus Christi College, Cambridge: Chapel

-The Parker Library
+Parker Library

 The collection was begun in 1376 and much improved by a bequest from Matthew Parker, the college's Master between 1544 and 1553, who as Archbishop of Canterbury formed a fine collection of manuscripts from the libraries of dissolved monasteries.

-It is one of the finest and most important collections of medieval manuscripts in the world.
+The Parker Collection is one of the finest and most important collections of medieval manuscripts in the world.
+It has been suggested that Parker may have enjoyed the protection of Sir Rowland Hill of Soulton, Shropshire, during his period of disfavour under Mary I, when this collection would have been in danger, along with Parker himself; Hill was the publisher of the Geneva Bible and joined Parker as a Commissioner for Ecclesiastical Cases in 1559.

 The building was completed in 1827 in the construction of Wilkin's New Court.
-Currently the collection comprises over 600 manuscripts, around 480 of which were given by Parker, who also donated around 1000 printed volumes.
+The collection comprises over 600 manuscripts, around 480 of which were given by Parker, who also donated around 1000 printed volumes.

-Its most famous possession is the Canterbury Gospels, probably brought to England by St Augustine, when he was sent by Pope Gregory I to convert the people of Britain in 598 AD.
+Its most famous possession is the St Augustine Gospels, probably brought to England by St Augustine, when he was sent by Pope Gregory I to convert the people of Britain in 598 AD.
 The Gospels are still used in the enthronement of the Archbishops of Canterbury today and are transported to and from Canterbury by the Master and college representatives.
 It also contains the principal manuscript of the Anglo-Saxon Chronicle, works by Matthew Paris, and Chaucer's Troilus and Criseyde, to name only a few.

-In a joint venture between the college, the University Library and Stanford University in the United States of America the entire collection was digitised and is now available on the internet.
+In a joint venture between the college, the University Library and Stanford University in the United States, the entire collection was digitised and is now available on the internet.
 Completed in 2010, the process involved the digitisation of over 200,000 separate pages.